For urgent consular assistance call

 The cost of medical services is much higher.

-Many places will want up-front payment or confirmed payment from your insurer before they provide treatment.
+You may need to provide up-front payment or a letter of guaranteed payment from your insurer before they provide treatment.

 You're subject to all local laws and penalties, including those that may appear harsh by Australian standards.
 Research local laws before travelling.

-You can be charged for consuming drugs even if you took them outside Singapore.
+You can be charged for consuming drugs even if you took them outside Singapore and, regardless of if you took them in a country where it was legal to do so.

-Severe penalties for drug offences include the death sentence and caning.
+Severe penalties for drug offences include the death penalty and caning.

 More information:

-Serious crimes, such as murder, abduction and weapons offences, can attract the death penalty.
+Serious crimes, such as drug trafficking, murder, abduction, firearm and weapons offences, can attract the death penalty.

-Corporal punishment includes caning.
+Corporal punishment involving caning is regularly practised in Singapore.
 This is a penalty for crimes including:

 Penalties include jail, fines, and caning.